kratman/LICHEM_QMMM/README.md

 Relatively minor updates (documentation, output printing, bug fixes, comments, etc) are released ASAP.
-Updates from the private development branch are generally merged into the public repository as a single commit around midnight.
+Updates from the private development branch are generally merged into the public repository as a single commit.

 Further development details can be found in the doc directory, or the GitHub issues section.